redhat-cop/infra.aap_configuration/README.md

 oauth_token = LEdCpKVKc4znzffcpQL5vLG8oyeku6
 ```

-Tower token module would be invoked with this code:
+Controller token module would be invoked with this code:
 ```yaml
     - name: Create a new token using controller username/password awx.awx.token: